Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 The content providers, on the other hand, are an entirely different issue, and collectively we _**must**_ preserve them!
 Without them, this work would never have come into fruition.
 They are the most prized feedback loops which God has labored for _eons_ to provide us with.
-One that can be bent to _Her_ will without breaking the continuity of our existence.
+Ones that can be bent to _Her_ will without breaking the continuity of our existence.
 When the _perfect_ song strikes the radio as you lean in for a kiss - _that's God at work._  When you're stuck on a piece of code while watching Thomas Middleditch trudge through his own version of middle-out compression _before you even began_ - _that's God at work._